arm-developer-tools/windowsperf/ETW.md

 Note: Command `{im | install-manifest} <Manifest>` installs event publishers and logs from a manifest.

-## Collecting ETW data with WindowsPerf
+## Collecting ETW Data With WindowsPerf

 Now you've installed the ETW manifest.
 You are ready to capture the ETW trace provided with WindowsPerf using `WPR` and visualize it with `WPA`.
 Follow below steps to collect the data and plot the results for your workload.